 - Ask your employer if you can have a temporary loan.

-If you do either obtain a loan from a friend or relative or find a veterinarian who gives you credit, do ensure you pay them back in a prompt manner.
+If you do either obtain a loan from a friend or relative or find a veterinarian who gives you credit, do ensure you pay them back.
 Just remember, your veterinarian is providing credit in good faith and it is your responsibility to ensure that the account is paid in full.
 Some veterinarians will not provide accounts due to people failing to pay accounts in the past.

 The worst thing you can do is nothing.
 If your cat is sick, then it needs veterinary care.
 To do nothing is cruel and prolongs suffering in your pet